AdityaSrivastav5/OrionAI/README.md

-# Gemini Clone
+# OrionAI

-Gemini Clone is a web application that leverages Google's Gemini Generative AI model to provide users with a platform for generating and interacting with AI-generated content.
+OrionAI is a web application that leverages Google's Gemini Generative AI model to provide users with a platform for generating and interacting with AI-generated content.
 It features an intuitive sidebar for navigation and a dynamic main content area for displaying results.

 ## Live Demo

-Explore the live demo of Gemini Clone at [Gemini Clone Live Demo](https://gimini-alter.netlify.app/).
+Explore the live demo of OrionAI at [OrionAI Live Demo](https://gimini-alter.netlify.app/).

 ## Features